I love getting a personal note on email. Or, Facebook messaging. Even a short, sweet sentence on Twitter’s direct messaging (DM) makes me smile.

 Here’s what happens:

 - You follow a new business or person on Twitter

 - You get a DM a few minutes later thanking you for the follow

 - A day later you get another DM which dives into a sales pitch

 Hey, I use marketing tactics daily so I have no problem with the idea behind this method.
 But, please, If you want to reach out to me, talk to ME.

 Today I received an automated DM asking how this content marketing company can help my team.
 Um, I don’t have a team.
 And, I’m the one writing marketing content.
-Your message is backwards and doesn’t target me at all.
+Your message doesn’t target me at all.
 Fail.

 As a writer, if you use automated DMs, keep it personal.
 Start a conversation.
 Build relationships.
 Don’t include a link to the page where you can buy your latest book or training seminar.
 Just don’t.
 Your followers will dwindle quickly.

 How do you feel about automated DMs?
 Please comment below!